-These regulations apply to the teaching and examinations of the Master's programme(s) Cultural Anthropology and Development Sociology, henceforth referred to as the programme.
+These regulations apply to the teaching and examinations of the Master's programme(s)of .Archaeology, henceforth referred to as the programme.

-The programme is instituted in the Faculty of Social and Behavioural Sciences of Leiden University, henceforth referred to as the Faculty, and is taught in Leiden by the institute of Cultural Anthropology and Development Sociology.
+The programme is instituted in the Faculty of Archeology of Leiden University henceforth referred to as the Faculty, and is taught in Leiden.